PieMC-Dev/doc.PieMC.org/source/resourcepacks.rst

 Resource Packs & Behaviour Packs
 ================================

-PocketMine-MP has some support for resource packs.
+PieMC has some support for resource packs.

 Any number of valid resource packs may be loaded.
 However, per-world resource packs are not currently supported at the time of writing.